 Please send an abstract of between 250-300 words and some brief biographical information to Eliza Boudier, Fellowships and Administrative Officer, IALS: by Friday 29th May, 2020 (5pm, BST).

 Abstracts will be considered by the Information Law and Policy Centre’s academic staff and advisors, and the Communications Law journal editorial team.

 This event is free but advanced booking is required.
-Please note the link to join the meeting will be sent out closer to the event date.
+Details about how to join the virtual event will be circulated via email to registered attendees closer to the event date.